micro-community/development/docs/pages/tutorials/authorization.markdown

 and change the password (Note: this is not implemented yet), or create a new account and delete the default.
 It's a good practice to not leave default accounts in an installation for security reasons, so let's do the latter.

+NOTE: By running this command you're deleting the account owner/admin.
+Make sure you have other accounts available before doing so.

 ```sh
 # This command deletes the 'default' user account
 micro auth delete account default